André Perraudin

-Archbishop André Perraudin, M. Afr.
-(7 October 1914 - 25 April 2003) was a Swiss Catholic clergyman who lived in Rwanda for nearly fifty years.
+André Perraudin (7 October 1914 – 25 April 2003) was a Swiss Catholic clergyman who lived in Rwanda for nearly fifty years.
 He was Archbishop of Kabgayi from 1959 to 1989.

 Career

 André Perraudin was born on 7 October 1914 in Bagnes, in the canton of Valais in Switzerland.

 He began studying under the White Fathers in the fall of 1926, and was ordained a priest on 25 March 1939.

 He became the founder and director of the White Father's African House at Fribourg.

 On 2 December 1947 he left for Burundi, where he learned the local language while serving in missions at Kiganda and Kibumbu.

 In June 1950 he was appointed professor of theological dogma at the Major Seminary of Nyakibanda in Rwanda.

 He was appointed rector of the seminary in October 1952.

 On 18 December 1955 he was elevated to Bishop by Pope Pius XII, and became Vicar Apostolic of Nyundo (Kabgayi) on 25 March 1956.

 He was appointed Archbishop of Kabgayi, Rwanda on 10 November 1959, holding this position until his retirement on 7 October 1989; Kabgayi was downgraded to diocese in 1976, and he continued as Archbishop (personal title).

 He died on 25 April 2003 in Sierre.